 Look at two examples below: the Mayflower Club and the Mystery Room.

 The rise in speakeasies was not enough, however, for politicians to consider repealing the 18th Amendment because the overall consumption of alcohol was still down.

-The Stock Market Crash in 1929 and resulting Great Depression had a much greater impact.
+The stock market crash in 1929 and the Great Depression had a much greater impact.

 The Great Depression